tinnamchoi/oop-project/plan/plan.md

   + POKEMON 5
   + POKEMON 6

-* Pokemons switched out when hp reaches 0
+* Pokemon switched out when hp reaches 0
-* Winner is determined when the opposition has no more pokemons
+* Winner is determined when the opposition has no more Pokemon
 * Types of moves:
   - attack
     + if opponent's defense is lower than the dealer's attack, base + difference damage is dealt
       * adds x number of skill points for successful damage
     + if opponent's defense is higher than the dealer's attack, base damage is dealt
       * adds 1 skill point for unsuccessful damage
-    + defense
+  - defense
-      * higher defence = x skill points
+    + higher defense = x skill points
-      * lower defence = 1 skill point
+    + lower defense = 1 skill point
-* special attack
+  - special attack
-  - attribute attacks that can be used any time
+    + attribute attacks that can be used any time
-    + if attribute is stronger, then 2xdamage dealt
+      * if attribute is stronger, then 2xdamage dealt
-    + if attribute is weaker, then 1/2xdamage dealt
+      * if attribute is weaker, then 1/2xdamage dealt
-    + if attribute is the same, then damage dealt
+      * if attribute is the same, then damage dealt
-  - damage is dependent on opponent's defence hp
+    + damage is dependent on opponent's defense hp
-    + equal/higher defence -> base damage
+      * equal/higher defense -> base damage
-    + lower defence -> base + difference damage
+      * lower defense -> base + difference damage
 * Attributes
-  - certain pokemons are weaker/stronger against other pokemons of different attributes
+  - certain Pokemon are weaker/stronger against other Pokemon of different attributes
   - types of attributes:
     + water (strong against fire, weak against grass)
     + fire (strong against grass, weak against water)